 How to Read Food Labels

-Shopping for healthy food means that you need to understand what’s in the food you’re eating.
-One way to do this is by reading the food labels.
+The nutrition facts label is a helpful tool for making healthy choices.
 Whether you are watching your sodium or sugar intake, this guide will help you make sense of the numbers, ingredients and nutritional information on every food package.

 The Nutrition Facts Label is commonly found on the back or the side of food packaging.
 It’s a tool to help you make healthy food choices.
 To better understand how to use this label, learn more about its different parts: